openshift-cs/okd.io/docs/wg_docs/okd-io.md

 The site is created using [MkDocs](http://mkdocs.org){: target="_blank" .external } with the [Materials theme](https://squidfunk.github.io/mkdocs-material/){: target="_blank" .external } theme.

-MkDocs takes Markdown documents and turns them into a static website, that can be accessed from a filesystem or served from a web server.
+MkDocs takes Markdown documents and turns them into a static website that can be accessed from a filesystem or served from a web server.

 A [link checker tool](https://linkchecker.github.io/linkchecker/index.html) is also used to validate all links in the MkDocs generated website.

+## Updating the site

+To make your changes live, create a pull request to deliver the changes in your fork of the repo to the main branch of the **okd.io** repo.

+Github automation is used to generate the site then publish to github pages, which serves the site.
+If your changes contain spelling issues or broken links, then the automation will fail and the github pages site will not be updated, so please do a local test using the **build.sh** script before creating the pull request.

-## Creating content
+## Changing content

 MkDocs supports standard Markdown syntax and a set Markdown extensions provided by plugins.
 The exact Markdown syntax supported is based on the [python implementation](https://python-markdown.github.io).